sagargit/text-search/README.md

 The application provides a **Text Search Console** to search text inputs from files.

 `TextSearchApp.scala` is the entrypoint to the application.
 While running this file, path to a directory containing text files must be passed as command line arguments.
-The program then looks inside all the files contained in the directory and processed them to serve search requests.
+The program looks inside all the files contained in that directory and processes them so that search requests could be handled.

 This project has `test_directory` folder with some test files.
 So, it can be used as directory path while running the application.